 A GOG 460 (= A USP 460) People, Place, and Power

 Geographic Information Science

 A GOG 406 Topics in Geographic Information Systems

 A GOG 417 Geography Internships (3-6 credits)

 A GOG 479 Fundamentals of Applied Global Positioning Systems (GPS)

 A GOG 498 (= A USP 457) Advanced Geographic Information Systems

 The department’s honors program in geography is intended to recognize the academic excellence of its best students, to give them the opportunity to work more closely with the faculty, and to enhance their understanding of geographical theory and research.
 Students may apply for admission to the program during their junior year or at the beginning of their senior year.
 To gain admission, students must have formally declared a major in geography and completed at least 12 credits of course work in the department.
 In addition, at the time of admission students must have an overall grade point average of at least 3.25, and of 3.50 in geography.

-Students must complete a minimum of 48 credits total of which 42 credits are in geography, as follows:
+Students must complete a minimum of 42 credits as follows:

 - 6 credits of Senior Honors Thesis, A GOG 499.
-During this two-semester sequence, the student will prepare an honors thesis based on original library and/or field research, under the supervision of a member of the department.
-Any faculty member knowledgeable in the topic may supervise an honors thesis.
-A written proposal describing the project must be approved by the adviser and the departmental Honors Committee by the beginning of the student’s senior year.
-The thesis will be submitted for formal evaluation in the spring semester of the student’s senior year, and must be approved by both the adviser and the Honors Committee.
+During this two-semester sequence, the student will prepare an honors thesis based on original research, under the supervision of a member of the department.
+A written proposal describing the project must be approved by the advisor and the departmental Honors Committee by the beginning of the student’s senior year.
+The thesis will be submitted for formal evaluation in the spring semester of the student’s senior year, and must be approved by both the advisor and the Honors Committee.